juditacs/juditacs.github.io/_posts/2015-11-26-wordcount.md

 Creating word frequency lists is an easy task in most programming languages but how easy it is exactly?
 And what are the performance trade-offs?
-We played around with our favorite programming languages and got suprising results.
+We played around with our favorite programming languages and got surprising results.
 The experiment is still going, you can participate too.
 And please do.

 A couple weeks ago I had a homework where I had to create a word frequency list from text read from the standard input, and output the words and frequencies in decreasing order.